Staff Profile

 Associate Professor in Geography, Associate Head: Geography and Liberal Arts

-As a geographer my primary area of expertise is in geographical thought and practice: the ways we develop geographical knowledge, and the social processes and practices associated with that.
-I am particularly interested in knowledges of nature, from scientific knowledge to experiential knowledge.
-My research publications span geomorphology, philosophy of geography, cultural geographies of nature, outdoor adventure and more.
+I am particular interested in knowledges of nature, from scientific to experiential ways of knowing.
+My research publications span philosophy of geography, geomorphology, cultural geographies of nature, outdoor education and more.

 I have a Postgraduate Certificate in Learning and Development in HE from the University of Exeter.
-I am a Fellow of the Royal Geographical Society (with Institute of British Geographers), a Principal Fellow of the Higher Education Academy, and a UKCGE Recognised Research Supervisor.
+I am a Fellow of the Royal Geographical Society (with Institute of British Geographers), a Principal Fellow of the Higher Education Academy, a Chartered Geographer and a UKCGE Recognised Research Supervisor.

 - School – School of Humanities